 This model measures 29 inches high, making it suitable for floor or table use, which is great if you're hoping to cool a small or crowded room.
 Despite its powerful high speed setting, this tower fan from Comfort Zone stays relatively quiet while operating, so you can run it through the night.

 This tower fan has an easy-to-use LED control panel on the top of the unit, but it also comes with a remote control that works up to 16 feet away and attaches to the base magnetically for easy storage.
-You can program the fan to turn off automatically after one, two, four, or eight hours using its built-in time, and reviewers confirm it’s powerful and quiet.
-Plus, many like that it’s taller than other fans.
+You can program the fan to turn off automatically after one, two, four, or eight hours using its built-in timer.

 Best with Timer: Seville Classics UltraSlimline 40 in.
 Oscillating Tower Fan with Steel Intake Grill